VectorInstitute/FL4Health/examples/warm_up_example/warmed_up_fedprox/README.md

-# FedProx Federated Learning Example
+# Warmed Up FedProx Federated Learning Example

-In this example, we implement the FedProx algorithm from the paper [Federated Optimization in Heterogeneous Networks](https://arxiv.org/pdf/1812.06127.pdf).
-This method is one of the standard baseline "personalized" extensions of vanilla federated learning (FL) algorithm to help deal with heterogeneity in local training datasets of each client in the FL learning system.
-The basic idea of the algorithm is quite straightforward.
-The server side aggregation/optimization step remains the same.
-That is, standard FedAvg or any other server-side method is used without modification.
-On the client side, the local objective function is modified to include a "proximal" loss term, which amounts to a penalty for large local weight deviations from the original global weights at each server-side iteration.
-Say that $t$ represents the current server round and $w_t$ are the aggregated weights received by each client to being local training with.
-For loss function $l_{w}$, for local weights $w$ and positive scalar $\mu \geq 0$, the proximal loss is
-$$
-l_{w} + \frac{\mu}{2} \Vert w - w_t \Vert_2^2,
-$$
-where $\Vert \cdot \Vert_2$ is the $l_2$ norm.
-This term essentially restricts the update magnitude proposed by any one client participating in a round of training.

-In this demo, FedProx is applied to a modified version of the MNIST dataset that is non--IID.
+In this example, FedProx is applied to a modified version of the MNIST dataset that is non--IID after being warmed up with FedAvg.
 The FL server expects three clients to be spun up (i.e. it will wait until three clients report in before starting training).
 Each client has it's own modified version of the MNIST dataset.
 This modification essentially subsamples a certain number from the original training and validation sets of MNIST in order to synthetically induce local variations in the statistical properties of the clients training/validation data.
 In theory, the models should be able to perform well on their local data while learning from other clients data that has different statistical properties.
 The proportion of labels at each client is determined by dirichlet distribtuion across the classes.
 The lower the beta parameter is for each class, the higher the degree of the label heterogeneity.

 The server has some custom metrics aggregation and uses Federated Averaging as its server-side optimization.

+After the warm-up training, clients can load their warmed-up models and continue training with the FedProx algorithm.
+To maintain consistency in the data loader between both runs, it is crucial to set a fixed seed for both clients and the server, ensuring uniformity in random data points across consecutive runs.
+Therefore, we ensure a fixed seed is set for these consecutive runs in both the `client.py` and `server.py` files.
+Additionally, to load the warmed-up models, it's important provide the path to the pretrained models and unique number of each client.
+In this particular scenario, we assigned a unique number between 1 and 3 to each client, ensuring that we can load the trained local model for each client from the previous example as a warmed-up model.
+Since models in the two runs can be different, loading weights from the pretrained model requires providing a mapping between the pretrained model and the model used in FL training.
+This mapping is accomplished through the `weights_mapping.json` file, which contains the names of the pretrained model's layers and the corresponding names of the layers in the model used in FL training.

 ### Weights and Biases Reporting